ATaylorAerospace/ATaylorAerospace/README.md

 💫 I’m looking to collaborate on data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools

-✨ Am tuning new LLM's and Prompts for Medical Question Answering and aerospace domains and in languages beyond English
+✨ Am tuning new LLM's and Prompts for Medical Question Answering and Aerospace Domains in English and other languages

 🚀 I’m always ready to chat about the Commercial Space Industry - Ion Propulsion or other Aerospace and Astronomy topics